Visiting Capitoline Hill: A Traveller's Guide to Rome

 Across the square, the Palazzo Nuovo contains the famous equestrian statue of Marcus Aurelius (the original, with a replica standing in the piazza outside), the sensual Capitoline Venus, and the haunting Dying Gaul sculpture.
 The Hall of Emperors displays busts of every Roman emperor, providing an unparalleled journey through imperial history.

 An underground tunnel connects the two palaces, passing through the ancient Tabularium, the Roman state archive.
-From the Tabularium's arched galleries, you'll enjoy spectacular views over the Roman Forum, allowing you to see the ruins from the perspective of the ancient officials who once worked here.
+From the Tabularium's arched galleries, you'll enjoy spectacular views over the Roman Forum, allowing you to see the ruins from the perspective of the ancient officials who once worked here."},{"type":"expertQuote","order":6,"quote":"The Capitoline Museums contain some of the finest examples of Roman sculpture ever discovered.
+The Marcus Aurelius equestrian statue is the only bronze equestrian statue of a Roman emperor to survive intact, making it invaluable for understanding Roman imperial imagery.","author":"Professor Giovanni Rossi","title":"Classical Art Historian, Sapienza University"},{"type":"headerText","header":"Michelangelo's Piazza del Campidoglio","order":7,"text":"Michelangelo's Piazza del Campidoglio represents one of the Renaissance master's greatest architectural achievements.
+Designed when Michelangelo was in his seventies, the square demonstrates his genius for creating harmonious public spaces that honor antiquity while embracing Renaissance ideals.

 The trapezoidal piazza is framed by three palaces: Palazzo Senatorio (now Rome's City Hall), Palazzo dei Conservatori, and Palazzo Nuovo.
 Michelangelo oriented the square away from the Forum and toward St. Peter's Basilica, symbolizing Rome's shift from ancient pagan power to Christian authority.
 The geometric star pattern in the pavement creates an optical illusion, with the twelve-pointed design radiating from the central statue of Marcus Aurelius.